LennyN95/sweetprojects/README.md

 ## Open Sweet Project Pane

 In atom goto `View > Toggle Sweet Projects View` or press `ctrl + alt + p`.
+To open a project *double click* the project tile.
+The project will load in a new window.

 ## What to ignore?